guimingyue/code-jsonx/README.md

 ### 0.0.1

-Initial release with JSON formatting and compaction features.
+Initial release with JSON formatting, compaction, escaping, and unescaping features.

 ---